UC Davis Facts

 - Interdisciplinary study: UC Davis excels in interdisciplinary study, with a tradition dating to its founding of programs collaborating to address real-world challenges.
 Graduate groups, institutes and centers, and other programs bring students and faculty of different academic disciplines together.

 - Leader in sustainability: UC Davis is a global leader in sustainability-related research and instruction, applied technology, and transformative projects and programs that advance knowledge and serve as models for the world.
-Among its initiatives, the university is currently constructing UC Davis West Village, a net zero energy mixed-use community that will serve as an experiential laboratory for sustainable living.
+Among the initiatives is UC Davis West Village, designed to be the nation's largest zero net energy community that serves as an experimental laboratory for energy-efficient living.

-- 15th in research funding among U.S. ranked public universities and 22th for public and private universities: UC Davis received $750 million in research awards in 2010-11, according to a survey by the National Science Foundation.
+- 14th in research funding among U.S. ranked public universities and 22nd among public and private universities: UC Davis received $708 million in research awards in 2011-12, according to a survey by the National Science Foundation.

 - Global warning system for diseases: UC Davis is at the forefront of identifying and controlling diseases that move between wildlife and people through a global early warning system.
-Funded with up to $75 million over five years, the UC Davis PREDICT program is one of five new initiatives of the U.S. Agency for International Development and is known in combination as the Emerging Pandemic Threats Program.
+Funded with up to $75 million over five years, the UC Davis PREDICT program is an initiative of the U.S. Agency for International Development.

 Engaged in public service

-- Collaborating with entrepreneurs: The UC Davis Center for Entrepreneurship at the Graduate School of Management brings science, engineering and business students and faculty together with experienced entrepreneurs, investors and corporate leaders in a highly collaborative environment that blends effective theory with hands-on participation and solution-driven innovation.
+- Collaborating with entrepreneurs: The UC Davis Child Family Center for Innovationa and Entrepreneurship at the Graduate School of Management brings science, engineering and business students and faculty together with experienced entrepreneurs, investors and corporate leaders in a highly collaborative environment that blends effective theory with hands-on participation and solution-driven innovation.

-- Law clinics for the public: The UC Davis School of Law offers community support in the areas of immigration, prison law, civil rights litigation and family protection.
+- Law clinics for the public: The UC Davis School of Law offers community support in the areas of immigration, prison law, civil rights litigation, family protection and before the California Supreme Court.